 I fell in love with Spain during my first visit so much that I moved to Madrid for a year.
 I maximized my weekends by visiting cities in as many regions of Spain that I had time to.
 One of my favorite regions was the southern region of Andalusia.
 This part of Spain is so different from the other regions due to the variety of cultural influence and proximity to northern Africa.
 I’d already visited Granada and Sevilla on prior weekend trips, so naturally Córdoba was next on the list of Andalusian cities to explore.
-There are so many things to do in Córdoba; if you want the quintessential experience, you must do these five things while in this beautiful Andalusian city.
+There are so many things to do and amazing things about Spain in general, but specifically in Córdoba; if you want the quintessential experience, you must do these five things while in this beautiful Andalusian city.

 Photograph the patios